I am a Whale & Proud of It!

 And, who wants a girl that smells like fish by their side?

 Without a doubt, I’d rather be a whale.

-At a time when the media tells us that only thin is beautiful, I prefer to eat ice cream with my kids, to have dinner with my husband, to eat and drink and have fun with my friends.
+At a time when the media tells us that only thin is beautiful, I prefer to eat ice cream with my kids, have dinner with my husband, eat and drink and have fun with my friends.

 We are not fat, we are greatly cultivated.
 Every time I see my curves in the mirror, I tell myself: “How amazing am I?!”